FAQs

 Call 785-832-8864 to ask for an appeal or a status update.

 LCS can accommodate a maximum of 125 adults overnight.
 LCS offers up to 100 beds in the Night by Night Program, and 25 beds in the Continuous-Stay Program.
+Priority is given to Douglas County residents.
+LCS only serves Douglas County residents and those with established ties to the area.
+Non-residents are referred to the city Homeless Response Team (HRT) for initial assessments, temporary assistance, and help with returning to their home community.

 Families with children under 18 can find alternative resources for shelter and other assistance on our Family Resource page.